mastodon/documentation/content/en/admin/config.md

 #### `CAS_IMAGE_KEY`
 The key to the image to use as account avatar.
-The value at this key must be an URL to the image file.
+The value in this key must be a URL to the image file.
-It is important to use a supported file format (like PNG but not SVG).
+It is important to use a supported file format (JPEG or PNG, not SVG).

 #### `CAS_PHONE_KEY`